acucciniello/acucciniello.com/_posts/2017-10-06-How-Belief-Creates-Your-Reality.md

 ## Thoughts

 Before each time we take an action, there is a thought that behind it.
-That thought that comes before an action, decided for you that you were gonna do this action.
+That thought that comes before an action, decided for you that you were going to do this action.
 If your thought told you start a business, you may or may not start a business.
 But, if you never thought about starting a business you would have never started one.

 In summary, the thought is always a prerequisite to the action.
 In order for any action to take place *you* must think it first, then the action comes.
 This may happen extremely fast in certain cases where it seems instantaneous.